-While it can be tempting to only purchase the minimum amounts and only the legally required policies for car insurance, it is not always the wisest choice.
+While it can be tempting only to purchase the minimum amounts and only the legally required policies for car insurance, it is not always the wisest choice.
 Drivers should understand that there are many different types of coverage on their auto insurance policies, each for different situations.

 - Bodily Injury Liability- Bodily injury liability coverage is needed if you cause an accident and someone else ends up losing their life or being injured.
-Each state has different laws regarding how much bodily injury coverage you are required to carry.
+Each state has different laws regarding how much bodily injury liability coverage you are required to carry.
 As a driver, you should consider what assets you would need to protect and how much you can afford when deciding the coverage amount that you need.

-- Comprehensive Coverage- Comprehensive coverage is a policy that covers you in the event of your car being stolen or damaged when a collision is not involved.
-Comprehensive policies will cover hail, fire, floods, earthquakes, falling objects, explosions, and theft, as well as collisions with wildlife or other animals.
-Comprehensive coverage is optional, however, your bank or leasing company may require it if you do not on your vehicle.
-You can also choose your deductible for this coverage.
-It is important to note that this is the only type of coverage that will cover your car in the event that it is stolen.
+- Comprehensive Coverage- Comprehensive coverage is a policy that covers you if your vehicle is stolen or damaged when a collision is not involved.
+Comprehensive insurance policies will cover hail, fire, floods, earthquakes, falling objects, explosions, and theft, as well as collisions with wildlife or other animals.
+Comprehensive insurance is optional; however, your bank or leasing company may require it if you do not have it on your vehicle.
+You can also choose your auto insurance deductible for this coverage.
+It is important to note that this is the only type of coverage that will cover your car if it is stolen.

 If you have the unfortunate experience of discovering that your car has been stolen, there are several important steps you need to take:

 - Contact your car insurance company – If possible, have the police report and your car title in hand when calling your insurance company to report the incident.
 You can usually find the contact information for your insurance company quite easily on your insurance card.
 You will likely be asked several questions, many of which will be on the police report.
 You may also be asked about the mileage on your vehicle, as well as any maintenance and repair history.
-Be prepared to give the names and contact information for anyone else who may have had access to your vehicle.
+Be prepared to give the names and contact information of anyone else who may have had access to your vehicle.

-With most insurance companies you will need to pay for the upfront cost, submit documentation, and then wait for your insurance company to send you a check for reimbursement.
+With most insurance companies, you will need to pay for the upfront cost, submit documentation, and then wait for your insurance company to send you a check for reimbursement.